Yed-13/A-paired-audit-of-large-language-models-as-stance-annotator/README.md

 # AI Society stance annotation experiment

 Experimental data, prompts, code and results for a paired audit of large language models used as stance annotators.
-No manuscript or editorial material is included.

 ## Design and data